OutSystems/docs-support/src/detach/detach-11.md

 Since you will lose most of the OutSystems capabilities, you must guarantee that your personnel:

 * Fully understands the complete life cycle of .NET applications.
-This includes understanding how to create, modify, and deploy those application, as well as creating and managing the references between them while having a good understanding of IIS.
+This includes understanding how to create, modify, and deploy those applications, as well as creating and managing the references between them while having a good understanding of IIS.

 * Has access to the Database Server and have the ability to modify the existing data.
 During the detach process, it's necessary to perform some changes in the OutSystems metadata.
 This is typically done by a DataBase Administrator (DBA).